DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 Des Moines, IA 50306

 The Iowa DOT will review the submitted materials.
-If requirements are met, the Iowa DOT will mail a certificate of completion to the parent and student.
-If the course completion material is unsatisfactory, the Iowa DOT will send a denial letter explaining the reason it was denied.
+If requirements are met, the Iowa DOT will send a notification by email and add certification of course completion to student's online driving record.
+If the course completion material is unsatisfactory, the Iowa DOT will send a denial notification explaining the reason it was denied.

 Step 3: Student Obtains Driving Privileges

-After the student receives the certificate of completion, the student and parent may schedule a driving test at any driver’s license station.
+After receiving notification that the course completion certification has been added to the student's driving record, the student and parent may schedule a driving test at any driver’s license station.
 The student and parent should bring the following items with them to the driver’s license issuance site:

 √ Proof of insurance (required for the driving test)